kdandy/pedulicarbon/README.md

 ## 💖 Code of Conduct

-GoEco has adopted a Code of Conduct that we expect project participants to adhere to.
+PeduliCarbon has adopted a Code of Conduct that we expect project participants to adhere to.
 Please read the [full text][code-of-conduct] so that you can understand what actions will and will not be tolerated.

 ## 🖥️ Technologies